 The purpose of the degree is to allow the student who plans to complete a Bachelor of Science degree in biology, chemistry, computer science, engineering or physics the opportunity to make substantial progress toward fulfilling major requirements while completing at least half of the liberal arts, or general requirements, in studies such as English, the humanities and the social sciences.
-Ideally, the student holding the AS-T degree would have approximately three years of full-time study remaining at the baccalaureate institution-this reflects the nature of many bachelor of science degrees, which require extensive study and frequently take five full-time years or more to complete.
-If any pre-college study is required (generally, courses numbered below 100), additional time will be required.

 The degree is accepted by many baccalaureate institutions in the state of Washington.
-The degree does not guarantee that any major requirements will be fulfilled.
+Completing the AS-T degree will prepare students for upper division study; it does not guarantee students admission to the major.

 While BBCC faculty advisors consult with students to help them plan effectively, the ultimate responsibility to plan rests with the student.
 The college recommends that the student identify one or two potential transfer schools and then contact qualified program advisors at those institutions as early as possible to obtain specific, course-by-course advice.
 Throughout one's enrollment at BBCC, the program advisors at the transfer institution should be consulted.